NikolaiRadke/AI.duino/README.md

 ### Error analysis
 Explains compiler error messages and provides concrete solutions.
 When using this feature, you copy the error message from the Arduino output window.

+### Direct AI question with follow up questions
+Ask something with or without marked code.
+You can ask further context-related.

 ### Debug support
 - Analysis of Serial Monitor output